Mercatus-Kadena/dex_api/README.md

  - `EVENTS_DB` (default: *kadena_events*): DB name of the Events database (ie Indexer's output)
  - `TOKENS_DB` (default *https://raw.githubusercontent.com/CryptoPascal31/kadena_tokens/main/*): GH Tokens Database

+### KDA Price fetching
+KDA price comes from Kucoin KDA/USDT pair from 01/01/2022 to 15/10/2025.
+Prices are downloaded in a separate base.
+After 15/10/205, Price are download from gate.io KDA/USDT pair.

+However Gate.io doesn't allow to fetch data older than 1 month.
+So if the database is first intialized before 15/11/2025, it's OK.
+But if the Databse need a reinit it should be fed from Gate histories.
+This latter is not yet implemented

 ## How to run it